RFC 5952 recommends to use the compressed format for IPv6 address textual representation:

 Windows UNC (Uniform Naming Convention) path name notation

 UNC path names (\\server_ip\share) do not support the colon character.
-Because of this, Microsoft has created a transcription algorithm to represent IPv6 addresses in UNC path names.
+For this reason, Microsoft has created a transcription algorithm to represent IPv6 addresses in UNC path names.
 Addresses in this notation are directly resolved by Microsoft software without DNS queries.
 To transcribe an address to this format, replace all colons with dashes (-) and append the second-level domain "ipv6-literal.net" separated by a dot to the address.

 The "%" sign to specify a zone index is replaced by an "s" character: